superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

     "ground_truths": ground_truths
 }

-## The dataset used to evaluate RAG using RAGAS
+## This dataset 'rag_response_dataset', is created to evaluate the RAG system using the RAGAS format.
-## Note this is the dataset needed for evaluation hence has to be recreated everytime changes to RAG config is made
+## Note: this dataset is specifically for evaluation purposes.
+Therefore, it needs to be recreated every time changes are made to the RAG config.
 rag_response_dataset = Dataset.from_dict(rag_response_data)
-# Might as well export it as a csv with some recognizable experiment name like chunk size 512
-rag_response_dataset.to_csv('rag_chunk_512.csv')
+# The dataset is then exported as a CSV file, with a filename that includes details of the experiment for easy identification, such as the chunk size used in this case -  rag_response_dataset.to_csv('rag_chunk_512.csv')
 ```

-The subroutine here uses an abstraction of your RAG pipeline `query_with_context()` method , we will show a sample naive-rag example in a bit.
-It uses the older format with `ground_truths` which is the list on ground_truth strings while the latest format asserts to use `ground_truth` as a string value.
+The subroutine above uses an abstraction of the RAG pipeline method `query_with_context()`.
+The `rag_response_dataset` uses an older format in which `ground_truths` is a list of strings, while the latest format uses `ground_truth` as a single string value (representing the correct answer to a question).
+We will show a sample naive-rag example in a bit.
 You can choose your preferred format.

 Now that we have a baseline as well as the subroutine to create evaluation dataset .